zchee/golang-wiki/heapdump15---heapdump17.md

 # itab
   * uvarint: Itab address
   * uvarint: address of type descriptor for contained type
+  * * Up to go1.6, the type is always a pointer type, and represents the type of the itab.data field.
+  * * From go1.7 and beyond, the type is the type stored in the interface.
+To decide whether the itab.data field is T or *T requires looking at the last boolean in the referenced type's descriptor.

 # osthread (M)
   * uvarint: address of this os thread descriptor